derekntnguyen/derekntnguyen/README.md

 - I'm always open to learning something new.

-- In my free time, I like to play video games, and catch up on the latest tv shows.
+- In my free time, I like to cook, play video games, and catch up on the latest tv shows.

 Thanks for stopping by!